 Ship Your Belongings

-If you don’t have a lot of belongings to move, you may be able to ship them to your new address.
+If you don’t have many belongings to move, you may be able to ship them to your new address.
 Many shipping companies offer flat-rate boxes that can be used for most household items, including clothing and electronics.
 You can purchase insurance to protect your items during shipping and track your shipment online.

 8. Look for Sales and Discounts